Academic and Professional

-The mission of the CGA Flight Team is to provide leadership and military aviation skill development to cadets.
-Members are provided opportunities to learn about aviation during monthly flight practices held at Groton-New London Airport, evening ground training sessions, and CGA RedBird flight simulator events.
-The team also competes regularly at regional flying competitions hosted by the National Intercollegiate Flying Association.
-Cadet membership consists of a wide spectrum of aviation background from those possessing FAA pilot licenses to those with no prior flight experience.
+The mission of the CGA Flight Team is to provide leadership and military aviation skill development opportunities to cadets.
+Members perform proficiency flying and aviation training during regular flight practices held at Groton-New London Airport, during monthly ground training sessions, and with CGA RedBird flight simulator training.
+The team also competes at regional flying competitions hosted by the National Intercollegiate Flying Association and at the Interservice Military Academy Flight Team Competition each Spring at West Point.
+Cadet membership requires possessing a FAA Private Pilot Certificate with limited ground team spots for those with no prior flight experience.

 The Mock Trial Team offers the chance to practice public speaking and trial advocacy skills in a real courtroom environment.
 The CGA Mock Trial Team competes against other regional colleges in trial tournaments throughout the year, travelling off-campus at once during the season for a weekend tournament.
 Participants play roles as defense and plaintiffs’ attorneys, and act as witnesses during trials.
 Cadets from any year group may participate, and are coached by the Humanities Department Law Section staff, who have over 25 years of combined litigation and legal experience.